 How to Apply for an Online Loan

 Many online personal loan services, such as LendingTree, are not actual lenders.
-LendingTree says it is a marketing lead generator and a duly licensed mortgage broker, not an actual lender.
-LendingTree obtains your basic information and then connects you with potential lenders you might acquire a loan from.
+LendingTree says it is a marketing lead generator and a duly licensed mortgage broker, not a lender.
+The company obtains your basic information and then connects you with potential lenders you might acquire a loan from.
 Your loan will be through the specific lender you ultimately decide to work with, not the online company you initially applied through.

 Factors That Influence Your Loan Rate

-Like most loans, your credit rating is scrutinized.
-Each lender has their own requirements, but generally speaking, you're more likely to obtain a personal loan if you have good credit and a dependable, steady income.
-If you do not have established credit through traditional lines, such as credit cards, a mortgage, or auto loans, the lender may consider your payment history with other bills such as utilities or rent.
+As with most loans, your credit rating is scrutinized.
+Each lender has its own requirements, but you're more likely to obtain a personal loan if you have good credit and a dependable, steady income.
+If you have not established credit through traditional lines, such as credit cards, a mortgage or auto loans, the lender may consider your payment history with other bills such as utilities or rent.

 Interest rates can vary greatly.
 If you have good credit, you can likely obtain a competitive rate.
 If your credit is bad or marginal, you can expect to pay a much higher rate, or you may not receive an offer at all.

 Lenders may also evaluate your income.
-Many have minimum income requirements, and these vary from lender to lender, but usually the requirement is a few thousand dollars per month or more, depending on the loan size and your debt-to-income ratio.
+Many have minimum income requirements, and these vary from lender to lender, but usually the requirement is a few thousand dollars per month, depending on the loan size and your debt-to-income ratio.

 Loan Fees to Consider